 Turn off the noise-cancelling and the battery life jumps to eight hours, with the case bumping it up to an impressive total of 32 hours.
 The Apple AirPods are five hours per charge (+19 from the case) while the Sennheiser Momentum True Wireless are four hours (+8 from the case).
 Only the Cambridge Audio Melomania 1 buds, with nine hours battery life from the buds themselves, plus four additional charges from the case, can raise the bar.
 But none of those models are noise-cancelling earbuds.

 There’s no battery indicator on the case here, but the red LED light on the front blinks rapidly if it doesn’t have enough juice to fully charge the headphones.

-It’s rare to find a pair or headphones that implement touch controls flawlessly, but Sony has done a decent job.
+It’s rare to find a pair of headphones that implement touch controls flawlessly, but Sony has done a decent job.
 The target for your finger on each earpiece is quite small, and we find that holding the earpiece with forefinger and thumb and tapping with your index finger is a good technique.

-The left control pad is for turning noise cancelling on or off (it’s on as default) and engaging the Ambient Sound mode, which allows in a bit more outside noise.
+Out of the box, the left control pad is for turning noise cancelling on or off (it’s on as default) and engaging the Ambient Sound mode, which allows in a bit more outside noise.
 Tap and hold to engage the Quick Attention feature, allowing you to hold a conversation without having to pause your music or take them out.